Ribbit-Network/ribbit-network-frog-hardware/v4/assembly-instructions/3-software.md

 ### Send the credentials to your Frog

-Copy the following command and update it with your IP address you noted above and the username and password given to you by the Ribbit Network team.
+Copy the following command below and paste it into a text editor (notepad or something similar).
+Update it with your IP address you noted above and the username and password given to you by the Ribbit Network team.
+Then copy the edited command.

 #### Linux / OSX